jordipbou/frMIDI/README.md

 ## Why reactive?

+Reactive programming offers a similar feeling to using cables.
+Things are connected and data flows throw them.
+Also, a lot of typical MIDI processing seems very similar to what reactive frameworks offer: filtering messages, mapping one type of message to another, adapting values, etc.

 It's difficult with current tools to process MIDI in the time-domain.
-Using rxjs (or other reactive frameworks) allows using already created and tested functions that work in time-domain in an easier way.
+Using rxjs (or other reactive frameworks) allows using already created and tested functions that work in time-domain in an easier way, allowing things like buffering or maintaining state a lot easier.

 ## Why functional?

+Not being able of trusting the language virtual machine for rock-solid precise timing, and after reading ["A Tale of Two Clocks - Scheduling Web Audio with Precision"](https://www.html5rocks.com/en/tutorials/audio/scheduling/), it became clear that to be able to have rock-solid timing precise MIDI message timestamps were necessary.

-Functional programming allows easier testing and function composition.
+Unit Testing is a great tool to check valid timestamps in this case, and functional programming allows easier testing by allowing easier function composition.

-Functions are curried and parameters ordered for correct composing of functions.
+[Ramda](https://ramdajs.com) library has become a fundamental tool in the process.

 # Installation